-WARNING: Be sure to meet the ground requirements of the panel manufacturer and also meet applicable electrical codes and standards.
+WARNING: Be sure to meet the ground requirements of the panel manufacturer and meet applicable electrical codes and standards.

-Panel Box: The panel box needs to be properly connected to earth ground to provide a good common ground reference.
+Panel box: The panel box must be properly connected to earth ground to provide a good common ground reference.

-Panel Door: Tie a low impedance ground strap between the panel box and the panel door to ensure that they have the same ground reference.
+Panel door: Tie a low impedance ground strap between the panel box and the panel door to ensure that they have the same ground reference.